Mohamed-Fathy-Salah/8086_steppermotor_assembly/README.md

 >    DELAY  = 06FFH + ( 35 * potentiometer value )

 the second operation that this function do, was set and reset write bit of ADC converter to help in the converting process and turn on and off the direction lamp after check the reverse switch in the previous function

+</br></br></br></br>
+## GETDSPLYD function
+In this function we change the DELAY value into a number that can be displayed on the screen , as we change delay value into percentage number between ` 28% and 100% ` that refer to speed of the stepper motor , and we achieve this by calculate the percentage of the delay value by divided the current delay value by the maxmuim value of the delay that we calculated before and multiply the result by 100 to get the percentage , then revert this percentage range to make it refer to the speed instead of the delay and we achieve that by our equation :
+> DSPLYD = 100 - ( (current delay value * 100) / Max delay value ) + 28

+and by this equation we convert delay value into speed that can be represented on our screen.

 ## Used Devices
 - 8086 microprocessor